-Vitis mustangensis (mustang grape) – occur in Alabama, Oklahoma, Texas, Louisiana and Mississippi
+Vitis mustangensis (mustang grape) – occurs in Alabama, Oklahoma, Texas, Louisiana, and Mississippi

-Vitis rotundifolia (muscadines) – native to the Southeastern United Sates from the Gulf of Mexico to Delaware and used for jams and wine
+Vitis rotundifolia (muscadines) – native to the Southeastern United States from the Gulf of Mexico to Delaware and used for jams and wine

 Vitis riparia – a wild vine in North America but native to the entire Eastern U.S. and north to Quebec, sometimes used for jams and wine

-Vitis labrusca (including the Concord cultivar) – the table and juice grapevines of North America but native to Canada and Easter United States, sometimes used for production of wine.
+Vitis labrusca (including the Concord cultivar) – the table and juice grapevines of North America but native to Canada and the Eastern United States, sometimes used for the production of wine.

-By far, early spring is the best season for starting grapevine plantation so that the young vines get maximum time to get established before their first winter.
-Typically grapes need hot and dry climate with temperatures ranging from 60-105°F (15-40°C) and experiencing little humidity, mild winters and limited yearly rainfall.
+By far, early spring is the best season for starting a grapevine plantation so that the young vines get maximum time to get established before their first winter.
+Typically grapes need a hot and dry climate with temperatures ranging from 60-105°F (15-40°C) and experiencing little humidity, mild winters, and limited yearly rainfall.

-Roughly, grapes are classified into table grapes (to be eaten fresh) or wine grapes (used for wine making) depending on the purpose with which they are grown.
-But basically all of them are of the same species i.e. Vitis vinifera.
+Roughly, grapes are classified into table grapes (to be eaten fresh) or wine grapes (used for wine making) depending on the purpose for which they are grown.
+But basically, all of them are of the same species i.e. Vitis vinifera.

 Process of Growing Grapevines in General

 Choosing a Suitable Variety

 If one wants to add a grape vine/s to their garden, it’s a good idea to think about which variety can be suitable for the garden.
 Particular varieties of grapes grow better in certain areas and have different appearances and flavors.